WIC ASSISTANT (SPANISH SPEAKING)

 DISTINGUISHING FEATURES OF THE CLASS

 The work involves responsibility for assisting participants in the Women, Infants and Children program of the Onondaga County Health Department.
-An employee in this class is responsible for direct contact with participates concerning WIC policies as well as filling out appropriate forms and referring participants to WIC nurses and nutritionists.
+An employee in this class is responsible for direct contact with participants concerning WIC policies, as well as filling out appropriate forms and referring participants to WIC nutritionists.
 Direct supervision is received from an administrative superior.
-No supervision is exercised in this position.
+Supervision is not a responsibility of this position.
 This class differs from that of WIC Assistant in that it requires the employee to be bilingual in both English and Spanish.
 Does related work as required.

 TYPICAL WORK ACTIVITIES

 Collects and enters financial, residential and categorical WIC eligibility information into WIC Management Information System (NYWIC).

 Provides referrals to health and social service agencies, and documents in participant’s records.

 Performs hematological testing and anthropometric measurements on WIC participants.